 A read and publish agreement with ACM enables corresponding authors at the University of Essex to publish research articles in ACM’s magazines, conference proceedings, and journals open access with no added costs.
 ACM's website has a full list of titles covered by this deal.

-If you have any further questions about the process for using this agreement, please contact our repository team.
+If you have any further questions about the process for using this agreement, please get in touch.

 A publish and read agreement with BMJ allows funded* corresponding authors affiliated with the University of Essex to publish original articles reporting primary research (not reviews, commentaries or rapid communications) open access in BMJ’s hybrid journals.